 Hi there, it’s me, your customer.
 The one you spend millions of dollars trying to connect with during the waking hours?
 Ya, that one.
 Well, guess what?
 I am connected.
 But perhaps the term “connected” is misleading.
 I prefer to view myself as “empowered.”
 And if you want to connect with me, you first need to understand what this empowerment is, and I won’t lie, it borders on superpowers!

-Building on the millions of years of evolution, unsurprisingly we humans prefer the use of voice to interact.
-However, for decades it was touted as a technology which “wasn’t quite there yet” to be used with machines.
-In the interim, nose-to-the-phone model of personal computing became the defacto standard and no one really questioned it.
-Things have really begun to change in the past few years as Apple Siri, Amazon Echo and Google Talk gained momentum and their QoE is a welcome relief.
+If millions of years of human evolution have taught us anything, it is that people have always preferred the use of voice to interact.
+However, for decades it was agreed that the technology “wasn’t quite there yet” to be used with machines.
+In the interim, nose-to-the-phone model of personal computing became the defacto standard, and no one really questioned it.
+Things have really begun to change in the past few years as Apple Siri, Amazon Echo, and Google Talk gained momentum and their QoE is a welcome relief.

 In the relatively short time that human beings have been on this planet, we have seen a lot of things fall to the wayward and into extinction.
 In some cases, it was animals like the Dodo bird, the Caspian tiger, or the Baiji dolphin; in others, it was our creations that became outdated like dial-up internet, 8-track cassettes, or what’s even more relevant today, the Single-Channel experience.